gabrielsoule/gc-demo/README.md

 A number of common GC optimizations are implemented and can be enabled or disabled at will, such as point-and-permute, GRR3, and free-XOR.
 As of writing (3/4/20), GRR3 has not yet been implemented.
 More advanced optimizations, such as FleXOR, GRR2, and Half-AND will be added eventually.

 ## Usage
-Run the program from the command line, and follow the prompts to simulate a GC exchange.
+Run `main.py` program from the command line, and follow the prompts to simulate a GC exchange.
 The command-line flags that can be enabled are:

 ```
 optional arguments: